-- This instrument is for use only by trained personnel. - Use only the power and connection accessories supplied with the instrument, and the plug adapter corresponding to the electrical outlets in your region. - For adequate ventilation and easy access to the back of the instrument, place the instrument on a solid, stable surface and provide adequate room at the back and on each side.
-For information, see Environmental Requirements on page 26. - This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the provided instructional documentation, may cause harmful interference to radio communications.
+- This instrument is for use only by trained personnel. - Use only the power and connection accessories supplied with the instrument, and the plug adapter corresponding to the electrical outlets in your region. - For adequate ventilation and easy access to the back of the instrument, place the instrument on a solid, stable surface and provide adequate room at the back and on each side. - This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the provided instructional documentation, may cause harmful interference to radio communications.
 Operation of the systems in a residential area is likely to cause harmful interference, in which case users will be required to correct the interference at their own expense.